How Bankruptcy Can—and Cannot—Affect Your Retirement Savings

 Filing After Retirement

-For individuals who file Chapter 7 bankruptcy, anything above what you need to support yourself could be fair game to creditors.
-For those who file Chapter 13 bankruptcy, the income from your retirement plan or plans will likely be included in determining how much you can afford to repay your debt.
+If you have retired and are taking income from your retirement accounts, that money is more accessible to creditors.
+The key point is how much income you need to meet your living expenses.
+For individuals who file for Chapter 7 bankruptcy, anything above what you need to support yourself could be fair game to creditors.
+For those who file for Chapter 13 bankruptcy, the income from your retirement plan or plans will likely be included in determining how much of your debt you can afford to repay.

-That depends on your situation.
-If you are drowning in unpaid medical bills or credit card interest and late fees, bankruptcy could offer some relief.
+If you feel like you are drowning in unpaid medical bills or credit card interest and late fees, bankruptcy could offer some relief.

 However, some seniors may be considered “judgment proof,” which means that they simply do not have anything for creditors to collect if they sue and win.
 If you're in that type of situation, a bankruptcy may be unnecessary.
 Consult an attorney about whether or not filing for bankruptcy makes sense for you.